oduwsdl/raintale/README.md

 * socialcard - provides a social card like those seen in social networking, may also provide an approximation, depending on file format
 * thumbnails3col - provides a 3 column layout containing thumbnails of the submitted mementos
 * thumbnails4col - provides a 4 column layout containing thumbnails of the submitted mementos

+Note that not all file formats support all presets.

 # Running raintale